-- You have to do a mix of all of these PR tactics to remain competitive.
+- You have to do a mix of all of these PR tactics to remain competitive in your industry.

-- The good news is that you can work with PR & Marketing specialists in each area to execute this for you.
+- The good news is that you can work with healthcare PR & Marketing specialists in each specialty area to execute these tactics for you.

-For example, you could work with a NY PR firm that specializes in earned media, and you could work with a digital marketing firm who specializes in paid lead generation.
+For example, you could work with a NY PR firm that specializes in earned media, and you could also work with a digital marketing firm that specializes in paid lead generation.

-The key is to be where your customer is.
+Tip: The key is to be where your customer or prospective patient is.
 Not where you are most comfortable being.

-What marketing and PR strategies have been most effective for your business?
+What tools have been most effective to reach your healthcare marketing goals?